neburtron/Lord-Game/README.md

 The plan for this project right now is to build up around Conversation.py.
 Before I move on there's some more stuff I want to work on in this script.

 - Give LLM access to commands + have it working as intended in Conversation.py (Started)
-- Polish / edits to existing scripts for expandability / modularity
+- Polish / edit existing scripts for expandability / modularity
 - Additional info for LLM taken from elsewhere
 - Probably a good idea to work out how I'm gonna implement core values (values the player has to manage like gold, pops, etc.)